• Register Now for a Free Account!

 • Accommodation Expenses (near the port before and/or after the cruise) – hotel, Airbnb, etc.

-• Fixed Cruise Expenses - base cruise fare per person, plus any additional taxes, fees and any mandatory gratuities (not typical)
+• Fixed Cruise Expenses - base cruise fare per person, plus any additional taxes, fees, and any mandatory gratuities (not typical on all lines)

 • Onboard Expenses - specialty dining, drink packages, entertainment, internet, spa, arcade, casino, gratuities, etc.